 The capacity auction resource is unable to complete the capacity auction capacity test during the testing window due to a force majeure event.
 In such cases, the capacity market participant must adhere to the force majeure requirements as outlined in MR Ch.1 s.13.3, and also must notify the IESO of the inability to complete the capacity auction capacity test by emailing capacity.auction@ieso.ca no later than 5 business days following the end of the testing window.
 In the email, the capacity market participant must provide proof that they have adhered to the force majeure requirements in the market rules.

 The capacity auction resource is unable to complete the capacity auction capacity test during the testing window as doing so would endanger the safety of any person, damage equipment, or violate any applicable law as outlined in MR Ch.7 s.7.5.3.
 In such cases, the capacity market participant must adhere to the requirements as outlined in MR Ch.7 s.7.5.2, and also must notify the IESO of the inability to complete the capacity auction capacity test by emailing capacity.auction@ieso.ca no later than 5 business days following the end of the testing window.
 In the email, the capacity market participant must provide proof that they adhered to the requirements in the market rules.

+A system-backed capacity import resource is unable to complete the capacity auction capacity test during the testing window due to a bona fide and legitimate reason as outlined in MR Ch.7 s.7.5.8A.
+(Reason codes are found in MM 4.3, s.4.5).
+In such cases, it is the responsibility of the capacity market participant to notify the IESO of the inability to complete the capacity auction capacity test by emailing capacity.auction@ieso.ca no later than 5 business days following the end of the testing window.
+In the email, the capacity market participant must provide proof that the IESO has been notified and has approved the bona fide or legitimate reason.

 Assessment of In-Period Cleared UCAP Adjustment for Hourly Demand Response Resources